jennaplusplus/2048/README.md

 **How does scoring work?**
 Scoring happens when two tiles of the same value are combined.
 The value of those two tiles are added to your total score.
 **When do tiles enter the game?**
 Every time you move on the board, a new tile enters the game.
-It can be a 2 or a 4, not sure if they are equally likely.
+It can be a 2 or a 4, but 2 is much more likely.
 It is seemingly placed in a random empty spot on the board, after the pre-existing tiles have already moved.
 **How do you know if you've won?**
 You win the game when one of your tiles on the board has a value of 2048.
 **How do you know if you've lost?**